js216/State-evolution/README.md

 - `s` determines the level of approximation to be used for calculating matrix exponentials

+- `chunk_size` determines how many scan points are sent to each MPI worker rank at once

+### Command-line arguments

+Calling the script with `-h` or `--help` flag will print out the list of optional and mandatory arguments.
+Some of these are:

+- `--plot` forces plotting any results calculated so far without doing any of the calculation (even if the results are incomplete)

+- `--submit` generates a batch file and submits it to the cluster

+- verbosity can be increased with the `--info` and `--debug` flags

 ### Time mesh details

 The time mesh is defined by the four parameters inside the `time_params` dict:

 - `t_final`: time evolution takes place between `t=0` and `t=t_final`